Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Introduction

 Alongside the clinical trial outcomes, we evaluate the model on two additional target identification benchmarks and make all three new benchmarks publicly available (Appendix \ref{appendix-eval-data-licenses}).

-We include an Impact Statement in Section \ref{sec:impact}.
-Our core contributions are as follows: \begin{itemize}[leftmargin=0.6cm] \item We introduce \acrshort{ours}, a novel architecture for retrieval-based high-stakes question answering, which scores the plausibility of each answer directly in terms of its supporting evidence, and thereby enables faithful, quantitative explainability using evidence-level Shapley values. \item We evaluate on the challenging scientific discovery problem of drug target identification, showing that \acrshort{ours} is not only as predictive of clinical trial outcomes as non-explainable literature-based baselines, but also surpasses a genetics approach used throughout the pharmaceutical industry. \item We release three new benchmarks to address the lack of publicly-available datasets for target identification and to drive progress on this important problem. \end{itemize}
+Our core contributions are as follows: \begin{itemize}[leftmargin=0.6cm, itemsep=-0.5pt, topsep=-0.5pt] \item We introduce \acrshort{ours}, a novel architecture for retrieval-based high-stakes question answering, which scores the plausibility of each answer directly in terms of its supporting evidence, and thereby enables faithful, quantitative explainability using evidence-level Shapley values. \item We develop \acrshort{ours} for the challenging scientific discovery problem of drug target identification; it is not only as predictive of clinical trial outcomes as non-explainable literature-based baselines, but also surpasses a genetics approach used throughout the pharmaceutical industry. \item We release three new benchmarks to address the lack of publicly-available datasets for drug target identification and drive progress on this important scientific discovery problem. \end{itemize}